Get a monthly subscription for just £5.99 a month

 So far in the UK, Disney+ has gone off without a hitch.
 Its price is phenomenal when compared to competitors.
 What it’s lacking in content to begin with it’s making up for in quality, with new production The Mandalorian outranking Netflix’s Stranger Things already.

-Add in the fact that Disney+ will only improve as more originals and big 2020 releases make it to the platform and you have no reason not to sign up for the free 7-day trial.
+Add in the fact that Disney+ will only improve as more originals and big 2020 releases make it to the platform.
 That way, you can decide for yourself if the service is worth it.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.